 This heater has a piezo ignitor.
 This system requires no matches, batteries, or other sources to light heater.

-THERMOSTATIC HEAT CONTROL ON THERMOSTAT MODEL FBS-10BA
+THERMOSTATIC HEAT CONTROL ON THERMOSTAT MODELS FBS-20BB AND FBS30-BB

-This heater has a control valve with a thermostat sensing bulb.
-This results in the greatest heater comfort and may result in lower gas bills.
+These heaters have a thermostat sensing bulb and a control valve.
+This results in the greatest heater comfort.
+This can also result in lower gas bills.